-Shiatsu is a modern Japanese therapy similar to ancient Chinese acupressure, but it was only developed in the 1950s.
-The term "shiatsu" comes from a Japanese word meaning "finger pressure" and it incorporates simple thumb, finger and elbow pressure applied over various points on the body, combined with holding techniques and gentle stretching exercises.
+Shiatsu is a modern Japanese therapy similar to ancient Chinese acupressure.
+The term "shiatsu" comes from a Japanese word meaning "finger pressure".
+Shiatsu incorporates simple thumb, finger and elbow pressure applied over various points on the body, combined with holding techniques and gentle stretching exercises.
 This pressure is applied along the meridians (energy lines which connect one part of the body to the others) and aims to restore and maintain health and wellbeing by balancing your internal life force or Ki, pronounced "chee".

 Shiatsu can be very relaxing in pregnancy, aiding sleep and easing stress, constipation, oedema, sickness and heartburn.
 During labour, shiatsu can help to relieve contraction pain, stimulate contractions if necessary and deal with retained placenta.
 After the birth of your baby, shiatsu can help with milk production, help with postnatal depression and treat problems such as constipation and fatigue.